libretro/docs/docs/guides/controller-autoconfiguration.md

 input_r2_axis = "+5"
 ```

+**Note:** When modifying the config file, ensure you add new lines for "input_l2_axis" and "input_r2_axis" rather than changing existing "input_l2_btn" or "input_r2_btn" entries.
+The "_axis" suffix is crucial for proper analog functionality.

 This manual configuration allows the analog triggers to work properly until the bug in RetroArch's control mapping UI is fixed.

 ### Inspect the file